-- a.
-Discuss the client's coping skills and adaptability to determine how to fill in gaps. - b.
-Discuss the client's preference of care to determine desired results. - c.
+- b).
+Discuss the client's preference of care to determine desired results. - c).
 Understand what the client would like to achieve.
-What problems does the client currently communicate the need to overcome? - 3.
-Expectations about services: Inform the client and the caregiver of both DOEA and non-DOEA services and resources available. - a.
-Inform the client and caregiver that programs have lists of service providers from which clients may choose. - b.
-Discuss the frequency and duration of services to be arranged and the alternatives. - c.
-Encourage clients and caregivers to participate in decisions and arrange services according to those which are acceptable and appropriate. - d.
-Ask the client and caregiver to identity resources they would like to use. - e.
-Emphasize that priority is given to the most frail and that resources are limited. - 4.
-Cost of care: Discuss service costs, co-pay (CCE and ADI only), and the possibility of Medicaid eligibility. - 5.
-Quality assurance: Inform the client and caregiver that within two weeks following the start of services, a telephone call or visit will be made to determine if services are being provided as planned and if the client is satisfied with services, or if the client wishes to change providers. - a.
-Additional contacts may be made as needed, based upon the client's needs. - b.
-Explain to the client and caregiver that there may be changes, reductions, or terminations in services at the time of the review, based upon the client's needs and achievement of specific goals.
+What problems does the client currently communicate the need to overcome? - iii.
+Expectations about services: Inform the client, the caregiver and/or designee of both DOEA and non-DOEA services and resources available. - a) Inform the client, the caregiver and/or designee that programs have lists of service providers from which clients may choose. - b) Discuss the frequency and duration of services to be arranged and the alternatives. - c).
+Encourage the client, the caregiver and/or designee to participate in decisions and arrange services per those which are acceptable and appropriate. - d) Ask the client, the client's caregiver and/or designee to identity resources they would like to use. - e) Emphasize that priority is given to the frailest and that resources are limited. - iv.
+Cost of care: Discuss service costs, co-pay (CCE and ADI only), and the possibility of Medicaid eligibility. - v.
+Quality assurance: Inform the client, the caregiver and/or designee that within two weeks following the start of services, a telephone call or visit will be made to determine if services are being provided as planned and if the client is satisfied with services, or if the client wishes to change providers. - a) Additional contacts may be made as needed, based upon the client's needs. - b) Explain to the client, caregiver and/or designee that there may be changes, reductions, or terminations in services at the time of the review, based upon the client's needs and achievement of specific goals